growdigital/forestgarden.wales/content/blog/end-up-going.md

 title: If we don’t change direction, we’ll end up where we’re going
 date: 2019-11-05T09:45:05Z
 discussionId: end-up-going
-description: I gave a talk last night to Llangwm Gardening Club about The Smaller Forest Garden.
-I digressed on to Native Plants and the Climate Emergency.
+description: I gave a talk to Llangwm Gardening Club about The Smaller Forest Garden.
+I digressed onto Native Plants and the Climate Emergency.
 Oops.
 tags:
 - ForestGarden
 - NativePlants